Murder on the Orient Express: Plot

 Ratchett has been receiving death threats; recognizing Poirot, he tries to hire him for protection.
 Poirot, repulsed by Ratchett, refuses, telling him, "I will not take your case because I do not like your face."
 Bouc has taken the last first-class cabin, but on the first morning he arranges to move to a separate coach and gives Poirot his space.
 That night, Poirot observes some strange occurrences.
 Early in the morning, he is awakened by a cry from Ratchett's compartment next door.
 Pierre Michel, the train's conductor, knocks on Ratchett's door, but a voice from inside responds, "Ce n'est rien.
 Je me suis trompé." ("It is nothing.
 I was mistaken.")
 Hubbard rings her bell and tells Michel a man passed through her room.
 When Poirot rings his bell for water, Michel informs him that the train is stuck in a snowdrift between Vinkovci and Brod before he hears a loud thump next door.
-He observes a woman in a red kimono going towards the washroom, then goes to sleep.
+He observes a woman in a scarlet kimono going towards the washroom, then goes to sleep.

 The next morning, with the train still stalled, Bouc informs Poirot that Ratchett has been murdered and the murderer is still aboard, having no way to escape in the snow.
-As there are no police onboard, Poirot takes up the case.
-With help from Constantine, Poirot examines Ratchett's body and compartment, discovering the following: the body has twelve stab wounds, the window had been left open, a handkerchief with the initial "H", a pipe cleaner, a flat match different from the ones Ratchett used, and a charred piece of paper with "member little Daisy Armstrong" written on it.
+As there are no police on board, Poirot takes up the case.
+With help from Dr. Constantine, Poirot examines Ratchett's body and compartment, discovering the following: the body has twelve stab wounds, the window had been left open, a handkerchief with the initial "H", a pipe cleaner, a flat match different from the ones Ratchett used, and a charred piece of paper with "member little Daisy Armstrong" written on it.

 The piece of paper helps Poirot work out the murderer's motive.
 Many years earlier, American gangster Cassetti kidnapped three-year-old Daisy Armstrong.
 Cassetti collected a significant ransom from the wealthy Armstrong family, then revealed that he had already killed the child.
 Sonia Armstrong, Daisy's mother, who was pregnant with her second child, went into premature labor upon hearing the news and died, along with the baby.
-Her grieving husband, Colonel Armstrong, shot himself, and Daisy's French nursemaid, Susanne, was accused of aiding Cassetti and committed suicide, only to be found innocent afterwards.
+Her grieving husband, Colonel Armstrong, shot himself, and Daisy's French nursemaid, Susanne, was accused of aiding Cassetti and killed herself, only to be found innocent afterwards.
 Cassetti escaped justice through corruption and legal technicalities, and fled the country.
-Poirot concludes that "Ratchett" was actually Cassetti.
+Poirot concludes that Ratchett was actually Cassetti.
 Whoever had answered the conductor was not Ratchett, as Ratchett did not speak French.